 For well over a hundred years, the site where Brook House once stood was part of the extensive Gunman estate that stretched from Maison House Gardens to Stembrook.
 George Jarvis, the last occupant, put the estate on the market in 1854 and moved to Lincolnshire.
 At the time, Dover’s sewerage system was being laid and the Corporation had hired London construction engineer, William Ernest Moxon, as the principal contractor.
 He bought part of the estate in order to build his residence.

 As the Dour was the west boundary, Moxon decided to build the house facing east and widened the then Charlton Back Lane, later Maison Dieu Road to making a fitting entrance.
-Along the south border of the part of the Gunman estate he had purchased, Moxon laid out Pencester Road.
-This was to provide egress into Biggin Street and the centre of Dover.
+Along the south border of the part of the Gunman estate that he had purchased, he laid an egress into Biggin Street and the centre of Dover named by the Dover council, Pencester Road.
+This was after John de Pencester who had helped to defeat Louis, the Dauphin of France (1187-1226) – later Louis VII 1223-1226) on 24 August 1217 at the Battle of Dover.

 Moxon was a highly thought of engineer and was heavily involved in the creation of Dover’s water works, completed in 1854.
 He also won contracts from the military – works on the Western Heights to the tune of £90,000; in London – North Level sewer worth £100,000 and started on the building of St James new Church and houses along Pencester Road.